 Position dependent on funding and the following eligibility criteria:

 • Must be a Canadian student, legally entitled to study and work in Canada.
 You must be registered with the Young Canada Works inventory at www.youngcanadaworks.ca and you must be between the ages of 16 and 30.
 You must also have been a full-time student in the semester preceding the YCW job and intend to return to full-time studies in the semester following the YCW job.
 You must be willing to commit to a work assignment up to 16 weeks.

-These positions are defined by the Township of Langley as positions of trust (Child Safety).
+This position is defined by the Township of Langley as a position of trust (Child Safety).
 The successful candidate will be required to have a police information check as a condition of employment (Note – Not required as part of the application process, however will be required upon consideration for employment).

 If you wish to pursue this exciting career in a growing community, please apply directly through our site at tol.ca/careers.

 This competition will not close until the position is filled.
 We appreciate all applications; however, only short-listed candidates will be contacted.